smash-transport/smash-hadron-sampler/README.md

     cs2                           Speed of sound squared.
 Default is 0.15. ratio_pressure_energydensity  Pressure divided by energy density.
 Default is 0.15. create_root_output            Enables ROOT output if set to 1.
-Default is 0 (false).
+Default is 0 (false). hydro_coordinate_system       Coordinate system in which the freezeout hypersurface data from the hydro evolution is provided.
+Possible coordinate systems are tau-eta (default) or Cartesian.

 > [!TIP]